metabrainz/musicbrainz-server/INSTALL.md

 2. Setup PostgreSQL authentication

-    For normal operation, the server only needs to connect from one or two OS users (whoever your web server / crontabs run as), to one database (the MusicBrainz Database), as one PostgreSQL user.
+    For normal operation, the server only needs to connect from one or two OS users (whoever your web server/crontabs run as), to one database (the MusicBrainz Database), as one PostgreSQL user.
 The PostgreSQL database name and user name are given in DBDefs.pm (look for the `READWRITE` key).
 For example, if you run your web server and crontabs as "www-user", the